shingoni/LMSTestingEnvironment/index.md

   </ul>

-This repository is aimed to help you:
+This repository is aimed to help youz:
 - Set up a test learning environment
 - Develop external tools or plugins for the prescribed learning environment
 - Design user studies for testing evaluation purposes (surveys)